davidsiaw/kichi/README.md

 bash deploy.sh
 ```

-Which are your base things.
+Which are your important scripts to deploy your important services.

 Sometimes you might even commit them by accident.